Back to Blog

 Brokers have legal authority to manage transactions, maintain client trust accounts (escrow), access MLS systems independently, and ensure regulatory compliance.

 Brokers are legally responsible for their agents’ conduct and can face liability if agents violate regulations.
+Most states require real estate agents to work under broker supervision specifically to protect consumers and maintain transaction integrity.

 In essence, brokers are the legal backbone of real estate transactions.